29th May 2025

 Farrands

 This one has to be sought out.
 It’s a teeny tiny slice of sophistication, tucked away on Swinegate.
 Inside, it’s low-lit, exposed brick heaven.
-The bar takes centre stage and it’s stocked to the hilt with fine wine, from Little Beauty Sauvignon Blanc to Los Haroldos Estate Malbec.
+The bar takes centre stage and it’s stocked to the hilt with fine wine, from Mirror Lake Sauvignon Blanc and Gulp Hablo Orange to Camarada Malbec.
 Don’t worry, they have craft beer too, alongside a seasonal cocktail menu so big it will demand a return visit.
 Grab your drink, then head out to the terrace, where a retractable roof offers an instant transition from cosy to summer vibes.

 Farrands, 18 Swinegate, Leeds, West Yorkshire, LS1 4AG.